LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 However, the band-width of the coefficient matrix increases as in the fully implicit case.
 Thus, the method becomes memory intensiv for models with a high resoltuion.
 For more details on how this is implemented, see [*1Dsolvers.jl*](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/1Dsolvers.jl).

 For the explicit solver and the defect correction method, one needs the extended temperature field, which includes the *ghost nodes*, to solve the *temperature equation*.
-Thereby, the current temperature field is assigned to the centroids of the extended field to use it as the *old* temperature and calculate the temperature at the new time step.
-For the remaining solvers, we assign the current temperature to the known righ-hand side vector, collect the coefficients for each matrix and solve for the unknown temperature.
+Thereby, the current temperature field is assigned to the *centroids* of the extended field to use it as the *old* temperature and to calculate the temperature at the new time step.
+For the remaining solvers, we assign the current temperature at the *centroids* to the known righ-hand side vector, collect the coefficients for each matrix and solve for the unknown temperature.

 ### Variable Thermal Parameters

-To sove the *conductive* part of the 1-D *temperature equation* assuming variable thermal parameters one needs a proper conserving finite difference scheme.
+To solve the *conductive* part of the 1-D *temperature equation* assuming variable thermal parameters one needs a proper conserving finite difference scheme.
 That is, the heat flow is calculated on the *vertices* and the temperature is defined on the *centroids*, respectively.
 The 1-D temperature equation is then given by:

 $\begin{equation}
 \rho c_{p} \frac{\partial{T}}{\partial{t}} = \frac{\partial{}}{\partial{y}}\left(k \frac{\partial{T}}{\partial{y}}\right) + \rho H,